CyberMonitor/orquestra-docs/v1/content/tutorials/solve-max-cut-with-qaoa.md

 - `generate-graph` - generates a random graph for which we will be solving MaxCut problem.
 - `get-maxcut-hamiltonian` - creates a Hamiltonian describing our problem for given graph.
-- `build-circuit-template` - prepares a template for the circuit (ansatz) – later we will fill it in with the parameters.
-- `generate-random-ansatz-params` - creates some starting parameters for the ansatz.
 - `build-uniform-parameter-grid` - creates an object representing a parameter grid for the grid search optimization.
+- `generate-random-initial-ansatz-params` - creates some starting parameters for the ansatz.
+- `generate-fixed-ansatz-params` - creates some fixed parameters for the ansatz.

-All of these are just initial steps we need to define our problem and build the circuit.
+All of these are just initial steps we need to define our problem, ansatz, and initial parameters.
 Now that we have this set up, we can take a look into how we do optimization.

 **5. Workflow explanation: optimization**